bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-22-how-to-launch-a-shared-fleet-guide.md

   [Guide]
 publish_date: 2021-06-30 00:00:00 +0000
 featured_image: "/uploads/2021/06/22/max-1.jpg"
-excerpt: Launching a new business is no easy feat, especially for industries like mobility where market regulations and user preferences can affect your entire business strategy.
-In order to help you navigate the launch of your vehicle sharing business, we’ve put together this comprehensive guide outline all of the steps you need to keep in mind.
+excerpt: In order to help you navigate the launch of your vehicle sharing business, we’ve put together this comprehensive guide outlining all of the steps you need to keep in mind.
 share_image: "/uploads/2021/06/22/max-1.jpg"
 sticky: false
 hidden: true